johnpuddephatt/turveyworld/src/pages/yoga.md

 >
 > > Lara Eggleton, writer, editor and consultant

-Gerry's teaches regular Yoga classes, at the Yoga Space Leeds, Leeds University and Leeds Yoga.
+Gerry's teaches regular Yoga classes, at the Yoga Space Leeds, Leeds University and Sheng Yoga.

 If you would like a one to one yoga class please contact Gerry directly.